eadf/toxicblend.rs/README.md

 This percentage change makes it possible to simplify tiny objects without having to scale them up, simplify and then scale them down again.

-### operation: Voronoi mesh
+### Operation: Voronoi mesh
-Runs the Voronoi sweepline algorithm on loops of 2D lines and builds a 2½D mesh (input geometry must be on a plane crossing origin).
+Runs the Voronoi sweep-line algorithm on loops of 2D lines and builds a 2½D mesh (input geometry must be on a plane crossing origin).

-Encircle the input lines in an outer, closed, perimeter for better results.
+Important: You must encircle the input lines in one of more closed perimeters.

-Do *not* input single points or faces, only edge loops.
+Even more important: Edges may *only* intersect at their end points, use the `Knife intersect` operation to make it so.

 ![from](img/voronoi_mesh.png)

-### operation: Centerline
+### Operation: Centerline

 Takes the output of the 2d_outline command and calculates the 3D centerline.